emii/sndbxbe/contents/articles/Report_alt.md

 <!then I will introduce a bit of the polymer models to approach and answer physical properties of chromatin structure>

-The overall nuclear structure can be characterized by a set of features that range from spatial compartimentalization, degree of compaction, radial positioning within the nucleus, extent of intermingling, genomic to physical distance scaling, among others.
+The overall nuclear structure can be characterized by a set of features that range from cell cycle satge, spatial compartimentalization, degree of compaction, radial positioning within the nucleus, extent of intermingling, genomic to physical distance scaling, among others.
 These characteristics, together with the view of the chromatin fiber as an ensamble of nucleosomes &mdash;assuming a non-random spatial configuration &mdash; are suitable to be approached with polymer models, a unifying quantitative framework ([Tark-Dame et al. 2011](#Tark-Dame2011)).
 These models represent chromosome fibers made up of monomer units connected by a flexible connector, this _beads-on-a-string_ representation is coarse-grained at the three-dimensional level, where descriptions for the small scale details are eliminated in favor of the overall structure ([Heermann et al. 2012](#Heermann2012)).

 Computer simulations from polymer models demonstrate that some features of organization can be reproduced, such as the organization into chromosome territories ([Lieberman-Aiden et al. 2009](#Lieberman-Aiden2009a)).
 However, other model predictions deviate from experimental observations (as the leveling-off of the linear to spatial scaling or the different scaling regimes at varing genomic lengths), later providing evidence for additional molecular mechanisms contributing to chromating folding.
 These particularities can be taken into account by accordingly extending the model assumptions.